In My Feelings About Empathy as a Marketing Strategy

 To understand your customers and what appeals to them, you need to know who they are and what makes them tick.
 Developing customer personas involves asking and answering questions about your customers' background, demographics and key identifiers.
 Here is a snapshot of a sample customer persona from HubSpot:

 The more information you gather about your customers, the better.
-Use that information to identify opportunities to create empathetic marketing content.
+Follow this four-step process to create a buyer persona:

 2. Create Empathy Maps